rafaelvzago/skupper-tests/README.md

-Here's an updated README file for your `Skupper Tests Ansible Project` based on the new structure:
+Here's an updated `README.md` for the `Skupper Tests Ansible Project`, taking into account the more detailed file structure provided.

 ---